sharetribe/flex-docs/src/docs/howto-search/manage-search-schemas-with-flex-cli/index.md

 tutorial
 [Getting started with Flex CLI](/introduction/getting-started-with-flex-cli/).

-In this tutorial, we will add data schemas for the `category` and `accessories` public data fields in listings.
-New marketplaces don't have any schemas in the backend by default since the needs of marketplaces vary.
-However, Sharetribe Web Template does define filters for `category` and `accessories` in its UI (user interface).
-This tutorial will make those filters work as expected.
+In this tutorial, we will add a data schema for the `listingType` public data field in listings.
+If your marketplace uses different listing types, you may want to create pages that only show one type of listing.

 We will also see how to manage data schema for user profiles.
 Those schemas are not required for Sharetribe Web Template to work, but can be